flare-foundation/docs/docs/tech/the-flaredrop.md

     After the distribution becomes claimable, it expires in two bank months and a week (67 days).

 You can also enable [automatic claiming](./automatic-claiming.md) to make sure you don't miss any Flaredrop!
+Autoclaiming will claim for both your main account and your PDA if you enabled it.